GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 }
 ```

-The top level config is an array of assemblies
+The top level config is an array of assemblies; each assembly contains:

-Each assembly contains

 - `name` - a name to refer to the assembly by. each track that is related to
   this assembly references this name